 Transfer students or students who have not yet taken many classes in the major may meet faculty through Merit lectures, departmental club activities or introductions from their advisors or department chairs.
 A student can also visit a department chairman, discuss his or her area of interest and seek advice on the most appropriate faculty member to supervise research in this area.
 The goal is to bring together the student and faculty member on a one-to-one basis for advanced study in a particular area of mutual interest.

 The tutorial should be scheduled for the spring semester of the junior year.
 This gives the student an opportunity to continue research or begin the thesis draft during the summer.

 Prior to the tutorial semester, the student should choose a faculty advisor and meet to work out the scope of the project.
-The student registers by filling out tutorial registration forms available in the Honors Program Office.
+The student registers by filling out tutorial registration forms available in the Honors College Office.
 These forms require a detailed description of the proposed topic written by the student.
 The description should be reviewed, corrected, and signed by the faculty advisor, and, if necessary, the Department Chair, before submission to the honors director for final approval.
-Please notice that the form also indicates the due date for the submission of work completed in the tutorial.

 What is the Work of a Tutorial?

 The tutorial itself involves reading and library research.
 A student working in the sciences should do laboratory research if possible.
 A student in fine arts is welcome to do a creative studio project, supplemented by background research and readings in the field.
 In every case, the student and faculty advisor are expected to meet frequently toward the beginning of the semester to generate a reading list or surveys, laboratory schedules, or other research techniques suitable to the project.
 In most cases the student begins with a broad subject area which begins to narrow and gain focus as the term progresses and the thesis topic clarifies itself.
 The goal of the tutorial is to complete the research necessary to write the theses.